 July 3, 1943: Here’s an article in advance of the upcoming (July 4) CBS Radio show “The Pause That Refreshes On The Air” featuring Judy and Andre Kostelanetz who had just conducted for Judy for her July 1 concert debut at the Robin Hood Dell in Philadelphia.

 July 3, 1949: In celebration of the 25th anniversary of MGM, MGM Records released an album aptly titled “Silver Anniversary” which was their first compilation of songs from their musicals.
 The one Judy number was “Love of My Life” from The Pirate (1948).
 The album was the standard four 78rpm records featuring eight sides (songs).

 Also noted on this day was the release of an MGM Records album of songs from The Wizard of Oz to coincide with the recent re-release of the film in theaters.
 The album was not the film soundtrack (MGM Records didn’t release that until 1956), it was a short collection of choral renditions of the film’s best-known songs.
 The reason for this is that MGM, actually no record label, had yet come up with the idea to transfer songs and dialog directly from the soundtrack of the films made prior to the soundtrack album era.

 July 3, 1954: Another day of filming on the “Interior Stage & Backstage” set for the “Born In A Trunk” sequence in A Star Is Born, specifically the “Swanee” number.
 As this Call Sheet shows, Judy was due in makeup at 8 a.m., due on the set at 10 a.m.
-The assistant director’s notes state that shooting began at 11:45 a.m.; finished at 4:15 p.m.
+The assistant director’s notes state that the filming began at 11:45 a.m.; finished at 4:15 p.m.
 They also state Garland resting 3:20-3:55 p.m.; Garland left stage – too tired to continue at 3:55 p.m.

 Note that the director is “Barstow” who was Richard Barstow, the dance director on the film, not the film’s director, George Cukor.